-Toss with a mixture of melted butter, garlic and fresh parsley.
-Sprinkle with parmesan cheese.
-Mmm…
+While still warm, toss with a mixture of melted butter, garlic and fresh parsley.

 - To the bowl of an electric stand mixer, add the water, yeast, sugar, and 1 tablespoon olive oil.
 Let it sit for about 5-10 minutes, or until little bubbles start to appear on the surface.
 Bubbles indicates the freshness of the yeast.
 Then, add 2 cups of the flour and the salt.